AlexSSD7/linsk/USAGE_MACOS.md

 ===========================
 ```

-At this point, you can start Finder, hit Command+K and put in the server URL copied from the output above, along with a static `linsk` username and a randomly-generated password.
+At this point, you can start Finder, hit Command+K and put in the server URL copied from the output above, along with a static `linsk` username and a randomly generated password.
 If you need help, you can find more information on this here: https://support.apple.com/guide/mac-help/mchlp1140/mac.

 **That's it!** After that, you should see the network share mounted successfully.
 That means that you can now access the files on the `vdb2` Ext4 volume right from your Mac.